-At the Dania Academy of Higher Education it is a prerequisite for being an active student that: Students participate in the lectures, take all the ordinary tests, exams, compulsory tests and learning activities relevant to each semester.
+At the Dania Academy, University of applied Sceince it is a prerequisite for being an active student that: Students participate in the lectures, take all the ordinary tests, exams, compulsory tests and learning activities relevant to each semester.

 If students are absent because of illness i.e. for a longer period, they must personally inform the administration office or coordinator.